-Control standards for integrated heating systems are needed so that the performance and usage of the systems can be optimally controlled.
-ASHRAE is looking at this issue for inclusion in Standard 90.1-2016.
+Control standards for integrated heating systems are needed so that the performance and use of the systems can be optimally controlled.
+ASHRAE is looking at this issue for potential inclusion in Standard 90.1-2016 for commercial and multi-family residential buildings over three stories.

-Recommended Timeline: This work should be conducted in the midterm: 2-5 years.
+Recommended Timeline: This work should be conducted in the mid-term: 2-5 years.